wp-plugins/uncomplicated-seo/readme.txt

 It also easily allows you to add the necesary tags to validate your website with Google Webmaster Tools, Google Plus and Bing Webmaster Tools.

+It alsow allows you to add a custom description (used for the respective metatags) to every post and page, directly in the Post/Page Edit Screen.

 In a simply formular, you can:

 *   Configure and add metatags